hans-mayer/blog/_posts/2026-03-15-PPP-with-NTRIP-source-and-rtknavi_qt.markdown

 Now configure rtknavi_qt

 Open `rtknavi_qt &` and new window will appear. <br>
-Click on `Options...` on the bottom left site there is a `Load...` button.
+Click on `Options...` on the bottom left side there is a `Load...` button.
 Load the file `f9p_ppk.conf` which comes with the source tree.
 Some of the settings I changed. `Positioning Mode` I set to `Static` as my antenna is fix mounted.
 As `Navigation Systems` I selected GPS, Galileo and BDS.
 This should fit what the base station is delivering.
 In the `Positions` tab for `Base Station` I selected `RTCM/Raw Antenna Position`.
 It is also possible to set Lat/Lon/height or X/Y/Z but as long as the base station is propagating its own position "RTCM/Raw Antenna Position" is the easy way. <br>
 Back in the main menu press `I` for input streams.
 Select `Rover` with `TCP Client` as Stream Type.
-As Stream Options enter IP address and port number where you start <br>
+As Stream Options enter IP address and port number where you start the following process <br>

 `socat EXEC:'gpspipe -RB' TCP-LISTEN:10001,reuseaddr,fork  &`

 and Format `u-blox UBX`

 `gpspipe` must be able to connect to the own `gpsd` process and `socat` offers this data on port 10001 <br>
+It would be possible too to connect rtknavi_qt via the serial port to the X20P directly.
+But then the gpsd process has to be stoppped.
+I like to have still the possibility to communicate via ubxtool to the GNSS receiver even if another task is running.

 The base station is `NTRIP Client`, in Stream Options enter Caster Address, port, mountpoint, user name and password what you want to use.
-Format is `RtCM 3`.
+Format is `RTCM 3`.

 ![rtknavi input streams](/images/rtknavi_input.png)